Cellulosic fibres are derived from renewable raw material wood

 Birla Cellulose has a comprehensive best-in-class forestry management system.
-The policies are complaint to global standards & partakes in conservation of endangered forests, High Conservation Value (HCV) forests and biodiversity.
+The policies are compliant to global standards & partakes in conservation of endangered forests, High Conservation Value (HCV) forests and biodiversity.

-Birla Cellulose has backward integration into pulp manufacturing across five plants in Canada, India and Sweden.
+Birla Cellulose has backward integration into pulp manufacturing across four plants in Canada, India and Sweden.
 These pulp plants have integrated closed loop system, which ensures lower energy and oil consumption.